VANDAL/prism/docs/source/frontends.rst

 Description
 ^^^^^^^^^^^

-.. note:: Custom options must be passed to **cmake** during configuration to
+.. note:: -DDYNAMORIO_ENABLE=ON must be passed to **cmake** during configuration to
           build with DynamoRIO support.

-**Experimental DynamioRIO support is temporarily disabled due to internal refactoring to improve resource usage and accuracy.**
+DynamoRIO is a cross-platform dynamic binary instrumentation tool.
+DynamoRIO runs multithreaded applications natively.
+This makes results less reproducible than Valgrind, however analysis is potentially faster on a multi-core architecture.
+This enables multiple event streams to be processed at once, by setting --num-threads > 1.

 Options
 ^^^^^^^